meditationstuff/protocol_1/main.txt.md

 ???There are more worse ways than better ways to interact with oneself and others.

 In any moment you are the final arbiter of what’s true and good.
 You have to trust yourself while also being open to being wrong.
 This is hard but can get easier.
+[Remember, in the relevant sense, you are the sole and final arbiter of what’s true, good, and beautiful.
+Feel what you feel.
+Do what you do.
+And, again, I think Crowley got something right, here, in the relevant sense (and possibly other things, too; i just haven’t investigated): Do what thou wilt, that is the whole of the law.
+Love under will. (or something)]

 It’s possible to do more harm than good when trying or intending to do good and become better.
 (Also, you are the final arbiter of what’s better.)